 The atmosphere that emerges from these pictures evokes movies.
 This is a central characteristic of my husband’s pictures.
 Here, the place contributes to creating this specific atmosphere.

-More information about Joshua Tree National Park here.
+More information about the Cabin and Joshua Tree National Park here.